 Posted March 27, 2019

 We’ve all heard stories of espionage, mafia crime, and lone wolf attackers throughout history.
 These real-life stories have inspired some of the most iconic characters ever known—Mata Hari, the Godfather, The Jackal, Unabomber – to name a few.
-As threats move from the physical world into cyberspace, enterprises are beginning to see these same types of actors targeting their organizations online.
+As threats move from the physical world into cyberspace, enterprises are beginning to see these same types of threat actors targeting their organizations online.
 Though they use different means to their desired end, the threat actors behave similarly to their traditional counterparts.
-As your organizations analyze these actors, it’s important to understand the actors’ target, motivation, and your best defense against them.
+As your organizations analyze cyber threat groups, it’s important to understand the actors’ target, motivation, and your best defense against them.

 Target: Any and every computer

 Example Tactics & Motivation: Cyberwarfare/espionage for political, economic, and/or military agendas